 We provide a range of training services as an approach to build and enhance quality in laboratory systems for blood service facilities.
 Our training programs are designed to promote self-sufficiency and sustainability that will aid in the development of technical and analytical skills of the participant and also to promote best practices in laboratory testing.
 We deliver specialized training in HIV and other TTI Proficiency Testing and Biosafety Practices for medical technologists in blood service facilities.

-2021 HIV and other TTI Proficiency Testing Training Workshop Schedule:
+2023 HIV and other TTI Proficiency Testing Training Workshop Schedule

-The workshop will be conducted online and for more information on the details and registration, please visit the RITM Learning and Development System.
+For more information on the details and registration, please visit RITMlearn (Learning, Education, and Resources Network).

 - QUALITY ASSURANCE